 Yadaphone includes a caller ID verification feature that allows users to display their own mobile number when placing calls.
 Once verified, recipients can return calls directly to the user's personal phone.

-For users who require a US or Canadian phone number, Yadaphone offers virtual numbers at a fixed monthly rate.
+For users who require a U.S. or Canadian phone number, Yadaphone offers virtual numbers at a fixed monthly rate.
 These numbers are available for purchase globally and do not require local residency documentation.

 Cons: